dis-sg/dis-sg.github.io/_posts/2020-07-02-creative-weekly-3.md

 <strong><sub>—</sub>><sub></sub>><sup>—</sup></strong>

+Creative Weekly is a roundup of local news stories from a design angle.
 Explore Singapore's design scene with us on <a href="https://www.facebook.com/designinsingapore/">Facebook</a> and <a href="https://www.instagram.com/designinsingapore/">Instagram</a>.